R. L. Burnside: 1991–2005: Commercial success and declining health

 In between, Fat Possum licensed and released First Recording (2003), comprising George Mitchell's 1967 recordings in its fullest edition yet, in traditional format.
-In addition, the 1990s and 2000s saw release of several recordings from previous decades by other labels (see above), as well as a couple of new recordings by HighTone Records.
+In addition, the 1990s and 2000s saw release of several recordings from previous decades by other labels, as well as a couple of new recordings by HighTone Records.

 Death and legacy

 Another heart attack in November 2002 resulted in a surgery in 2003, and short-circuited any future career plans he had.
 Yet Burnside continued as guest singer on occasions, such as at Bonnaroo Music Festival, 2004, his last public appearance.
 He died at St. Francis Hospital in Memphis, Tennessee, on September 1, 2005, at the age of 78.
 Services were held at Rust College, in Holly Springs, with burial in the Free Springs Cemetery, in Harmontown.
 Around the time of his death, he resided in Byhalia, Mississippi.
 His immediate survivors included: